 - A. Pre-Motion Conferences in Civil Cases.
 Pre-motion conferences are not required, except for motions concerning discovery, which are governed by Section 2.C above. - B. Memoranda of Law.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to twenty-five pages, and reply memoranda are limited to ten pages.
+Unless prior permission has been granted, the word and page limits set forth in the S.D.N.Y.
+Local Civil Rules apply to all memoranda of law.
 Memoranda of ten pages or more shall contain a table of contents. - C. Filing of Motion Papers.
 Motion papers shall be filed promptly after service. - D. Notices of Motions when Filing Under Seal.
 When leave is sought pursuant to Section 8.B of these Practices to file a motion under seal or with redactions, any required Notice of Motion regarding the motion to be sealed shall be publicly filed on ECF at the time unredacted copies of the motion papers are submitted to the Court for review. - E. Courtesy Copies.
 At the time any reply is served on a motion, the moving party shall supply two courtesy copies of all motion papers, including those of their adversaries, to Chambers by mail or delivery to the United States Courthouse, 500 Pearl Street, New York, New York. - F. Oral Argument on Motions.
 Parties may request oral argument by letter at the time their moving or opposing or reply papers are filed.
 The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date. - G. Failure of the Court to Schedule Argument or Decide a Motion.
 If a motion is not decided within 60 days of the time that it has become fully briefed, counsel for the movant shall send a letter to alert the Court. - H. Preliminary Injunction Motions.
 The Court generally follows the procedure for the conduct of non-jury trials described in Section 6 below. - I. Default Judgments.
 A plaintiff seeking a default judgment must proceed by way of a Motion for Default Judgment pursuant to the procedure set forth in Attachment A. - J. Letter-Motions.
 Letter-motions may be filed via ECF if they comply with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
-"Electronic Case Filing Rules and
+"Electronic Case Filing Rules and Instructions."

-Instructions."
 In particular, all requests for adjournments, extensions, and premotion conferences (including pre-motion conferences with respect to discovery disputes) should be filed as letter-motions.
 A courtesy copy shall not be provided to Chambers, unless it has an attachment greater than ten pages, as described above.